 The Customer shall submit a cross section of the cable route identifying all locations where the cable crosses other services.
 A minimum standard clearance of 300 mm must be maintained between the EirGrid ducts (power or communications) and all other services.
 Where other Utilities require greater clearance (such as in the case of high-pressure gas pipes where it is 600 mm) the Customer shall ensure that these are adhered to.

-4.5 Cable De-rating Considerations
+4.5 CABLE DE-RATING CONSIDERATIONS

-Where more than one circuit / two cables per phase is being installed or where one cable is installed adjacent to an existing HV cable, the design shall take due account of cable de-rating due to mutual heating of the cables through HV cable analysis.
-The mutual coupling effect of other cables and pipelines must also be taken into account.
+Where more than one circuit / two cables per phase is being installed or where one cable is installed adjacent to an existing HV or MV cable, the design shall take due account of cable de-rating due to mutual heating of the cables through cable analysis.
+The mutual coupling effect of other cables and pipelines must also be considered.

-Where 110 kV, 220 kV or 400 kV underground cables cross lower voltage cables, they shall be routed under the lower voltage cables for safety reasons.
-If it is necessary to bury the cable at greater depth at any point, then the Customer shall take account of this in the rating of the cable as per IEC 60287.
+Where 220 kV or 400 kV underground cables cross lower voltage cables, they shall be routed under the lower voltage cables for safety reasons.
+If it is necessary to bury the cable at greater depth at any point, then the Customer shall take account of this in the rating of the cable.

 The Customer shall take note of the presence of existing HV & MV underground circuits.
 The Customers design shall model the impact of neighbouring underground circuits in terms of the new cables rating and the impact on the existing cables ratings.